Krasnokutskii/Krasnokutskii/README.md

 - 👋 Hi, I’m @Krasnokutskii Iaroslav
 - 👀 I’m interested in Swift and all stuff connected to it.
 - 🌱 I’m currently learning UIKit, Combine, SwiftUI and have strong intention of starting RxSwift
-- 📫 How to reach me:
+- 📫 How to reach me: telegram - @RickKras
-  mail - Yroslavk1995@gmail.com.
-  telegram - @RickKras

 <!---